Frequently Asked Questions and Answers Regarding Schengen Visa Waiver

 For short term visits of up to 90 days within a period of 180 days, no visa is needed by holders of Taiwanese passports.
 They can travel to the Schengen area or the four Member States not yet fully applying the "Schengen acquis" (Romania, Bulgaria, Cyprus and Croatia).
 For employment even if it is less than 90 days, for visits of more than 90 days such as for settlement, for family reunification or studies, Taiwanese passport holders still require a national visa issued by the Member State concerned.

-The visa-free regime applies to travels to all countries of the EU and four extra countries (Iceland, Liechtenstein, Norway and Switzerland), since the UK and Ireland have already waived the visa obligation in 2009.
+No short stay visa is required for travel to all EU Member States and to the four associated countries (Iceland, Liechtenstein, Norway and Switzerland) which are part of the Schengen area.
+This regime includes the UK and Ireland which have already waived the short stay visa obligation in 2009.

 3. Is there a difference between the Schengen-area and the other EU-member states?